dikhan/terraform-provider-openapi/docs/how_to.md

 - **Required:** Yes
 - **Description:** The available paths and operations for the API.

-The Open API terraform provider only considers as terraform resources, API resource paths that have both the Create (POST) and Read (GET) operations available in the form of:
+The Open API terraform provider only considers as a terraform resource, API resource paths that have both the Create (POST) and Read (GET) operations available in the form of:
 ```
 POST /api/resource
 GET /api/resource/{id}
 ```
-PUT and DELETE are optional operations.
+Update (PUT) and Delete (DELETE) are optional operations.

 The following can be used as a reference to help understand the expected structure.